Table of Content

 betterplace.org shall endeavor to keep the platform available and free of disruption whenever possible.
 The target is an availability rate of 97 per cent per year.
 A specific availability is not guaranteed. betterplace.org is in particular authorized to take the platform off the network, both for regular and unscheduled maintenance work. betterplace.org is entitled to change the functionality, appearance and other features of the platform as it chooses.
 Access to the platform is only provided for the current version. betterplace.org is not obliged to store or save versions or content on behalf of users.

-7. Termination and blocking of a registered user und deletion of content on the platform
+7. Termination and blocking of a registered user and deletion of content

 7.1.1.
 The usage relationship with a registered user can be terminated by betterplace.org or the registered user at any time by giving notice in writing with a notice period of 14 days.

-When the termination takes effect, the registered user shall no longer be able to use the respective functionalities of the platform which he or she currently has access to in accordance with the usage agreement (see Sections 3.1 and 3.3).
+When the termination takes effect, the registered user shall no longer be able to use the respective functionalities of the platform which he or she is currently entitled to use in accordance with the usage agreement.

 If the registered user is a fundraiser, his or her fundraising activities shall end when the termination takes effect.